MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-traceloggingwrite.md

 - The event's level will come from the [TraceLoggingLevel](./nf-traceloggingprovider-tracelogginglevel.md) argument.
-  If no TraceLoggingLevel argument is present, the event's level will be 5 (TRACE_LEVEL_VERBOSE).
+  If no TraceLoggingLevel argument is present, the event's level will be 5 (WINEVENT_LEVEL_VERBOSE).
 If more than one TraceLoggingLevel argument is present, the last argument will be used.
 To enable effective event filtering, always assign a meaningful non-zero level to every event.
 - The event's keyword will come from the